Crazy Canyon Journal

 by PJ DelHomme

-in Hunting, Kids
+in Kids

 Kids and guns

-I was 12 years old, my son’s current age, when I rode my bike to a friend’s house.
+I was 12 years old, my daughter’s current age, when I rode my bike to a friend’s house.
 In the 1980s, I lived in the panhandle of Florida, where guns were as common as rebel flag curtains.
 My family owned neither guns nor rebel flags.

 This friend and his brother looked like Tweedledee and Tweedledum, just not as clean or intelligent.
 Dee wanted to show me something in his parent’s bedroom.
 In between the mattress and box spring sat a handgun.
 I recall the pearl handle and Dee pointing it at my face.
 I laughed it off but remembered being uncomfortable.
 After all, we always played soldiers with fake Berettas in the woods.
-Thirty years later, as a father, I realize how serious the situation was and could have been.
+Thirty-five years later, now as a father, I realize how serious the situation was and could have been.
 And now, thanks to COVID and general societal unease, the number of new gun owners has given me pause.

 The New Shooter

 In 2020 alone, there were five million new gun owners in the U.S., according to the National Shooting Sports Foundation.
 These aren’t folks who already have guns; they are people like my mom who have never owned or operated firearms in their lives.
 Yet they felt the need (for numerous reasons) to buy a gun—in mom’s case, a semi-auto 9mm, quickly exchanged for a hammerless .38 revolver.
 A good move on the swap, yet I’m still on the fence about her owning a handgun.
 She’s in her 70’s now, and I don’t know if she has ever shot it.
 The concealed carry class is not on her to-do list.
-Now, think about that that five million figure for a minute.
+Now, think about that five million figure for a minute.
 Let’s assume a generous 80 percent of these new gun owners know how to safely handle a firearm and store it.
 That leaves one million new Tweedledees out there, putting others, like my kids, at risk.

 Be the example